Geometrical aspects of entropy production in stochastic thermodynamics based on Wasserstein distance: Abstract

 \section{Abstract}

 We study a relationship between optimal transport theory and stochastic thermodynamics for the Fokker-Planck equation.
-We show that the lower bound on the entropy production is the action measured by the path length of the $L^2$-Wasserstein distance, which is a measure of optimal transport.
-Using the geometrical interpretation of the entropy production by the $L^2$-Wasserstein distance, we obtain a trade-off relation between the transition time and the entropy production as a variant of thermodynamic speed limits.
-We also discuss stochastic thermodynamics for the subsystem and derive a lower bound on the partial entropy production by the $L^2$-Wasserstein distance as a generalization of the second law of information thermodynamics.
-We focus on a stochastic heat engine and show a geometrical constraint by the $L^2$-Wasserstein distance.
-Because the $L^2$-Wasserstein distance is a measure of the optimal transport, our formalism leads to the optimal protocol to minimize the entropy production.
+We show that the lower bound on the entropy production is the action measured by the path length of the $L^2$-Wasserstein distance.
+Because the $L^2$-Wasserstein distance is a geometric measure of optimal transport theory, our result implies a geometric interpretation of the entropy production.
+Based on this interpretation, we obtain a thermodynamic trade-off relation between transition time and the entropy production.
+This thermodynamic trade-off relation is regarded as a thermodynamic speed limit which gives a tighter bound of the entropy production.
+We also discuss stochastic thermodynamics for the subsystem and derive a lower bound on the partial entropy production as a generalization of the second law of information thermodynamics.
+Our formalism also provides a geometric picture of the optimal protocol to minimize the entropy production.
+We illustrate these results by the optimal stochastic heat engine and show a geometrical bound of the efficiency.